vaddankidbt2/dbt-tpch/dbt_packages/dbt_expectations/README.md

       row_condition: "id is not null" # (Optional)
 ```

+Note:

+- `all_values_are_missing` (default) means that rows are excluded where *all* of the test columns are `null`
+- `any_value_is_missing` means that rows are excluded where *either* of the test columns are `null`

 ### [expect_column_values_to_be_within_n_moving_stdevs](macros/schema_tests/distributional/expect_column_values_to_be_within_n_moving_stdevs.sql)

+A simple anomaly test based on the assumption that differences between periods in a given time series follow a log-normal distribution.
-Expects changes in metric values to be within Z sigma away from a moving average, taking the (optionally logged) differences of an aggregated metric value and comparing it to its value N days ago.
+Thus, we would expect the logged differences (vs N periods ago) in metric values to be within Z sigma away from a moving average.
+By applying a list of columns in the `group_by` parameter, you can also test for deviations within a group.

 *Applies to:* Column